What is Early-Alert?

 The Early Alert system is an Alamo College collaborative effort designed to help support student success by identifying students who are at risk of failing their classes early in the semester.
 The Early Alert system enables faculty and Academic Advising to work together to assist students with their academic difficulties and provides a solid support system for the student.

 When students are alerted that they are at-risk, it means they are at-risk of possibly not completing the class with a passing grade.
 Some potential reasons for this are:

-- Poor attendance / consistently arriving late to class
+- Missing classes / Consistently arriving late to class

-- Lack of motivation to engage in class
+- Lack of motivation to participate or complete assignments

 - Lack of focus/attention in class